 Roger was the catalyst behind the establishment of the National Bonsai and Penjing Collection of Australia and is the inaugural Chair of its Bonsai Management Committee.
 He is also recording an oral history of bonsai in Australia.

 Roger’s passion, energy, artistry and commitment to the evolution of bonsai in Australia have inspired many in the Australian bonsai community.

 Leigh first became interested in bonsai over 20 years ago and fully embraced it as a hobby after visiting a bonsai nursery in Perth.
 He used hard earned pocket money to quickly build a collection of bonsai, which had to be sold when he moved back to Canberra, his home town.
 Leigh continued to pursue bonsai as a hobby while finishing a degree in Information Technology.

 After 10 years in the IT industry Leigh decided to turn his hobby into a business, initially by attending local markets, then opening a retail outlet, Ledanta Bonsai Nursery, inside a larger garden/nursery complex.

 Leigh has run bonsai classes, conducted many workshops and demonstrations for local bonsai clubs, at Floriade and for the Australian Native Plants as Bonsai exhibition.
 Leigh is a regular contributor to the Canberra Bonsai Society newsletter’s ‘From the Workbench’ section.
-Leigh has recently been appointed the assistant curator of the National Bonsai and Penjing Collection of Australia, working alongside Grant Bowie.
+Leigh has recently been appointed the curator of the National Bonsai and Penjing Collection of Australia, following Grant Bowie retirement from the interin curator position.
 He is comfortable working with all types of trees; restyling, carving and bending as well as training tiny shohin.